gamemanual0/gm0/source/docs/appendix/glossary.rst

             Delrin  20 Tooth #25 sprocket

+    Spur gearbox
+        A spur gearbox has spur gears which are stacked on top of each other.
+Gear reduction is achieved through different size gears on the same plane.

     SRS Programmer
         The REV SRS Programmer is a device that will send a special data signal to the REV Smart Robot Servos to control their electronic endstops,